AdaCore/learn/content/courses/advanced-ada/index.rst

     :doc:`Introduction to Ada </courses/intro-to-ada/index>`
     course is a prerequisite for this course.

+    .. only:: not no_hidden_books

+        This document was written by Gustavo A. Hoffmann and Robert A. Duff, with contributions from Franco Gasperoni, Gary Dismukes and Robert Dewar.

+    .. only:: no_hidden_books

         This document was written by Gustavo A. Hoffmann and Robert A. Duff, with contributions from Arnaud Charlet, Emmanuel Briot, Franco Gasperoni, Gary Dismukes, Javier Miranda, Patrick Rogers, Quentin Ochem, Robert Dewar, and Yannick Moy.

     This document was reviewed by Patrick Rogers and Tucker Taft.